adnanmaja/test-api/README.md

-## 🛠️ API Try — My First Fullstack CRUD App
+## 🛠️ Mahasiswa Tracker — My First Fullstack CRUD App
-Welcome to API Try, a simple CRUD web app where I experimented with backend development for the first time using FastAPI and SQLAlchemy.
-What started as a backend learning project turned into a fullstack challenge, where I surprisingly ended up spending way more time on the frontend 😅.
+Welcome to Mahasiswa Tracker, a simple CRUD web app where I experimented with backend development for the first time using FastAPI and SQLAlchemy.
+What started as a backend learning project turned into a fullstack challenge, where I surprisingly ended up spending way more time on the frontend.

 ## 🚀 Features
 - Create, Read, Update, and Delete (CRUD) entries from a local SQLite database